 But the gay men the researchers surveyed reported an even stronger preference than the women for facial hair.

 “Homosexual men preferred hairier stimuli than heterosexual women.”

 Furthermore “supporting past findings that homosexual men have strong preferences for masculine traits,” the researchers wrote.

 “Including homosexual individuals provides a unique opportunity to investigate whether evolved mating psychologies are specific to the sex of the individual or sex of the partner.”

-The gay men indicated an attraction to partners with a “self-similar degree of beardedness,” but the quantity of facial hair they said they desired was thicker than their actual partner’s.
+The quantity of facial hair desired was thicker than their actual partner’s.